hsteele24/long-variables-arduino/README.md

-# Project 14 - This project reads a number entered by the user through the arduino serial monitor and then outputs the entered number multiplied by two.
+# Project 14 - This project reads 2 numbers entered by the user, and makes it so the first number is raised to the power of the second number.